It's a cold December day in England and the

 4. Winter-summer balance

 Photo: Overhangs above these windows allow low winter sunlight to penetrate and heat the building, but shade out hotter summer sun.
-Photo by Steve Hall and Hedrich Blessing courtesy of US DOE/NREL.
+Note how the south side of the building (which receives intense daytime sun) has overhangs, but the north side (which receives little or no direct sun) omits them.
+Photo by Warren Gretz courtesy of US DOE/NREL.
+(NREL photo id#16849)

 Planning for passive solar